bgpedersen/ng5firestore/README.md

           * Readonly database that exposes the data from the private database as observables to the components
         * Fetches all data from server (only if logged in)
         * Handles all CRUD's (+implementing/updating items with DataDetails)
+        * Using batch commits for multiple deletes/writes, for example if creating 100 items at once (max 500 at once)
-        * Relation Function working as a promise that fetches custom item relations (one or more references existing on the item as attributes - example: a user reference on the activity)
+        * Relation Function working as a promise that fetches all relations for that type of item and adds the data to the relationData object on the item (example reference: a user reference that created the activity)
         * **Firebase data structure to include relations - see chapter 2**
-        * **Using firebase relations in dataservice - see chapter 2**
         * **Using NgRx to handle client database actions - see chapter 2**
   * Components Main (using ObservableDatabase from DataService)
       * Activities (list/details view + CRUD)